CorrelAid/DataToMetabase/README.md

 For both cases, we want to track created cards and dashboards in a file or spreadsheed (e.g. Google Sheets).

-# Setup

-## `renv`: Installing Packages
+## Setup

+### `renv`: Package / Dependency Management

-`renv` brings project-local R dependency management to our project.
+- `renv` brings project-local R dependency management to our project.
-`renv` uses a lockfile (`renv.lock`) to capture the state of your library at some point in time.
-Based on `renv.lock`, RStudio should automatically recognize that it’s being needed, thereby downloading and installing the appropriate version of `renv` into the project library.
+- `renv` uses a lockfile (`renv.lock`) to capture the state of your library at some point in time.
+- Based on `renv.lock`, RStudio should automatically recognize that it’s being needed, thereby downloading and installing the appropriate version of `renv` into the project library.

+> VSCode users might need to manually run `renv::activate()`.
+> In this Project, `languageserver` for VSCode is ignored by `renv`.

 After this has completed, you can then use `renv::restore()` to restore the project library locally on your machine.

-When new packages are used, `install.packages()` does not install packages globally, it does in an environment only used for our project.
+When new packages are used, `install.packages()` does not install packages globally, it does so in an environment only used for our project.
 You can find this library in `renv/library` (but it should not be necessary to look at it).

 If `renv` fails, you will be presented something in the like of when you first start R after cloning the repo:

     renv::restore()
     This project has not yet been activated.
 Activating this project will ensure the project library is used during restore.
 Please see ?renv::activate for more details.
 Would you like to activate this project before restore?
 [Y/n]:

-Follow along with `Y` and `renv::restore()` will do its work downloading and installing all dependencies. `renv` uses a local `.Rprofile` and `renv/activate.R` script to handle our project dependencies.
+Follow along with `Y` and `renv::restore()` will do its work downloading and installing all dependencies.

+`renv` uses a local `.Rprofile` and `renv/activate.R` script to handle our project dependencies.

-### Adding a new package
+#### Adding a new package

+You can always check the status of your local project state with `renv::status()`.

 If you need to add a new package, you can install it as usual (`install.packages` etc.).

-Then, to add your package to the `renv.lock`:
+Then, to **add** your package to the `renv.lock`:

     renv::snapshot()

-and commit and push your `renv.lock`.
+This will add the package as a dependency to `renv.lock`.
+Now commit and push your `renv.lock`.

 Other team members can then run `renv::restore()` to install the added package(s) on their laptop.

+> You might want to **notify** team members about package updates (e.g. in the commit message or via Slack)

-## Access data
+### Data Access

 To access the data for this challenge, you first need to get secrets/passwords.
 Reach out to the project host or team lead.

 To connect to the Coolify Postgres database, you need to store your credentials in the `.Renviron` file.
 We'll use a **project**-specific `.Renviron` file:

 - with `usethis::edit_r_environ(scope = "project")`
-- or copy template with `cp .Renviron.example .Renviron` and edit there
+- or copy the template with `cp .Renviron.example .Renviron` and edit it

 Copy the content from the decrypted secret link.
 It should look something like this:

     # logins for supabase
     COOLIFY_NAME='postgres'